ginnypx1/PyDice/README.md

 For the command line, TKinter and web versions, enter the number of die you'd like to roll and press "Enter".

 For the TKDice with Illustrations, simply hit the "Roll" button.

+## Technical Information

+The iOS version of "Roll the Dice" supports iPhone, iPad and iWatch.

+The iPhone/iPad app has both UI and Unit testing and supports Accessibility.